UtrechtUniversity/yoda/docs/administration/troubleshooting-published-data-packages.md

 Alternatively, the tool can diagnose a specific data package when provided with its name.

+**Requirements:**
-**Requirement:** Python 3 or higher required, Yoda version 1.10 or later, rodsadmin user
+- Python 3 or higher
+- Yoda version 1.10 or later
+- Script must be run as rodsadmin user

 ## Check Steps